ozmendelsohn/aat-ai/README.md

 # eda-ai
 Here is a project of my that trying create a chat bot for EDA.

+I have started from [@ahuang11 "ChatGPT"](https://discourse.holoviz.org/t/openai-conversation-using-chatbox/5548) using the chatbox widget from Panel.

 I am imagning a chat that you can ask questions about your data and it will answer you.
 You can ask for it create a plot for you and it will in the chat, you can split the chat into new chats, create new tables and download them, upload new data, and more.